joshshamalov/joshshamalov/README.md

 ### Hi there 👋

-My name is Josh Shamalov, and I am a freshman at Adelphi University studying Computer Science.
+My name is Josh Shamalov, and I am a Sophomore at Adelphi University studying Computer Science.

 - 👀 I’m interested in Software Engineering and Swimming.
 - 🌱 I’m currently learning Python.